MurrellGroup/Rewrap.jl/README.md

  2  4  6  14  16  18
 ```
 - `..` and `:` alone won't use Rewrap.jl, as defining such methods would be type piracy.
 In these cases, `Keep(..)` and `Merge(..)` should be used instead.
+- In the `Split` example above, certain divisibility requirements are imposed on the parent dimension.

 ## Installation